 Tile installers who are pre-qualified may take the ACT test in Large Format Tile & Substrate Preparation.
 Installers pre-qualify for this test in one of two ways:

-- A tile installer who has successfully completed of the Certified Tile Installer (CTI) test administered by the Ceramic Tile Education Foundation; or
+- A tile installer who has successfully completed the Certified Tile Installer (CTI) test administered by the Ceramic Tile Education Foundation; or

-- A tile installer who has achieved the the rank of journeyman tile setter through successful completion of the apprenticeship training program conducted by the International Union of Bricklayers and Allied Craftworkers.
+- A tile installer who has achieved the rank of journeyman tile setter through successful completion of the apprenticeship training program conducted by the International Union of Bricklayers and Allied Craftworkers.